SchedulesDirect/mfdb-json/README.md

 3. Recording Profiles
 7. Storage Directories

-Do not configure Video Sources or Input Connections.
+Do not configure Video Sources or Input Connections!

 Exit mythtv-setup.
 You will be prompted that you haven't set your start channel.
 Select "No, I know what I'm doing."